Quinault Climate Change Program

 The natural environment and its resources are deeply intertwined with the culture and economy of the Quinault.
 The traditional tribal worldview is that the people are a part of nature, not apart from nature.
 “Place-based” people have developed an intimate relationship with their specific natural environment through history.
 Their physical, mental, social and spiritual health is directly and uniquely related to the health of the ecosystems of the lands and waters they inhabit.

-The Quinault Climate Change Project believes that impacts on indigenous people, and Washington’s Olympic Peninsula, specifically include:
+The Quinault Climate Change Program believes that impacts on indigenous people, and Washington’s Olympic Peninsula, specifically include:

 - Terrestrial Ecosystems and Wildfire: Warmer temperatures and declining snowpack/water will increase stress on forests resulting in increased risk of wildfire and new insect/disease outbreaks.
 Ecosystems will change as species shift ranges.